-Sven van der Zee is the maker behind the extremely successful android app Sticker Studio.
+Sven van der Zee is the indie hacker behind the extremely successful android app Sticker Studio.
 The app has 10 million users and Sven is still a teenager!
-Sticker Studio has received coverage from around the world but Sven is a self-taught developer who made the app on his own over one weekend.
-Keep reading to find out how Sven learned to code, his tips for beginnners and much more.
+Sticker Studio has received coverage from around the world but Sven is a self-taught developer and teen entrepreneur who made the app on his own over one weekend.
+Keep reading to find out how Sven learned to code, his tips for beginnners and how to be an indie hacker.

 Hey, it’s great to have you on board for an interview.
 Could you give an introduction for developers who want to know more about you?